 In front of the mythical mountain of Mynydd Marchywel, where the red kites wheel and the buzzards hover, sits a splendid Italianate garden with domed folly and secret walled garden with lily pond.
 Here, the trout-rich River Clydach gushes its way towards the gorgeous Gower coast.

 Let the kids loose among century-old trees and the grey wagtails that follow the winding river, to plunder the ponds for newts, frogs and tadpoles.
 Or just invade the tennis court in front of the orangery, where cows and sheep in the neighbouring field pass judgement on dubious service actions.

-At night, with little light pollution to spoil the view among 100 acres of uninterrupted countryside, you’ll want to gather everyone on the front lawn and watch the Milky Way cross the ink-black sky on a moonless night.
+At night, with little light pollution to spoil the view among 100 acres of uninterrupted countryside, you’ll want to gather everyone around the fire pit and watch the Milky Way cross the ink-black sky on a moonless night.

 The ten-metre indoor swimming pool’s as photogenic as it’s fun.
 Heated to 29 degrees entirely by green energy, it’s perfect for all-year-round amusement that comes with exposed 15th-century stone walls and views of the pond garden, the folly and the neoclassical statues.
 Dive in, chill out, face off at water polo.